As an Amazon Associate we earn from qualifying purchases.

 Substitutions in the Recipe

 One of the best parts about bread pudding is the versatility.
-We made ours with churros, but you can use sourdough, donuts, challah, or just plain old white bread.
-The only real change in the recipe and directions would be not to compress or squash the more delicate breads.
+I made mine with churros, but you can use sourdough, donuts, challah, or just plain old white bread.
+The only real change in the recipe and directions would be not to compress or squash the more delicate bread.

 What is a Bread Pudding?